osmandapp/web/main/docs/user/plugins/contour-lines.md

 </Tabs>

-:::note
+:::caution NOTE
 The download size of the contour lines maps of mountainous regions can be very large.
-That is why in OsmAnd maps of some countries and regions are divided into smaller parts.
+That is why in our app maps of some countries and regions are divided into smaller parts.
-On some devices maps bigger than 2 GB might not be properly supported, so download the smallest area that you need.
+On older devices maps bigger than 2 GB might not be properly supported, so download the smallest area you need.
 :::